sf-wdi-19-20/WDI21staging/dawn-CRUD/readme.md

 ##First things first:  Install Party!

+####Caution: At this point, I urge you to simply read and absorb the information provided to see the basic patterns of creating and implementing databases.
+You do not need to create a new node project to successfully learn from tonight's readings.
+We'll go over this at a comfortable pace tomorrow :)

 We need to use brew to install our new **MongoDB** database system!

 From the console: